edouardrosset/reversi/README.md

 Version 1.0 - 2014_04_23

+A small django app to play reversi with a friend or against an AI
 =======

-How to use :
+How to install :

-A small django app to play reversi with a friend or against an AI:
  - download the project
  - the first time, run python manage.py syncdb